vegaprotocol/documentation/docs/node-operators/how-to/network-upgrade-from-ops-perspective.md

 1. Call unsafe reset all for tendermitn: `<VEGA-BIN> tendermint unsafe-reset-all --home <TENDERMINT-HOME>`
 2. Call unsafe reset all for vega core: `<VEGA-BIN> unsafe_reset_all --home <VEGA-NETWORK-HOME>`
 3. Remove data-node state.
 Required for older version of data node(before v0.68.0): `rm -r <DATA-NODE-HOME>/state/data-node`
+4. Recreate the postgresql database if you have data with

 ### 16. Start the network